 This idea of France being an outward-looking, international player has endured up to the present Fifth Republic era.
 In the past half century, the nation has increasingly come to resemble a kind of republican monarchy, perhaps in part because General de Gaulle was such an ardent admirer of Louis.
 French leaders may no longer dream of global conquest, but Louis XIV’s sense of – to use President Macron’s description – “Jupiterian” grandeur persists to this day.

-Philip Mansel is a historian, and the author of numerous books about the history of France and the Ottoman empire.
-His latest book, King of the World: The Life of Louis XIV, was published by Allen Lane in July
+Philip Mansel is a historian, and the author of numerous books about the history of France and the Ottoman empire, including King of the World: The Life of Louis XIV, published by Allen Lane

 For more on Louis XIV, listen to the BBC Radio 4 series Shadow of the Sun